SiddhantGodboleGit/Li-locks-from-s-x-locks/README.md

        - For **-** on A keep **Exclusive** lock.

 > [!NOTE]
-> For non-symmetric table with A-A commutavity have another
+> For non-symmetric table with A-A commutavity an additional fix is required.